meltoner/agrofelis/README.md

 Special Thanks to:

 Dimitris Kouzis Lukas, for his support and electronics knowledge.
 Christos Spetseris, from Qoop Metalworks for his design and 3d CAD training support.
 Giannis Vapelas, from Qoop Metalworks for letting us use the machine shop during weekends and supporting the DIY plasma cutter.
 Pantelis Nasikas, for his technical advice in C++ programming.
 Petros Morfiris, for his R shiny app Lidar analysis prototype implementation.
 Elias Farlekas, for sharing his expertise in farming operations & cultivation practices.
+The crue of the Myrtia Fire Station in Southern Greece for sharing fire fighting tactics.
 Hellas Digital, for their excitement and discussions about the robotic vehicle.